ctcl-bregis/ctclsite-content/pages/projects/micromemory/micromemory.md

   - PS - Powerchip
   - SE - Samsung
   - WB - Winbond
-- M - Vendor DRAM die revision
+- N - Vendor DRAM die revision
   - A - A-die/Rev. A
   - ...
   - Z - Z-die/Rev. Z
-- N - Special feature
+- O - Special feature
   - X - None
   - E - On-die ECC

--IIIJKKKKLLMN is assigned to specific units.
+-JJJKLLLLMMNO is assigned to specific units.
 It is omitted in PCB design.

 As MicroMemory covers legacy memory formats and may reuse parts from existing hardware, former DRAM vendors are included.

-Example PCB design file names:
-- micromemory_mm01616011sm - SDRAM Single-rank single-IC 16-bit M.2

-Example part number:
-- MM01616011SM-008M0200WBKX - Single-rank 16-bit M.2 SDRAM 8MiB 200MHz using one Winbond W9864G6KH-5
-- MM44008051DS-004G1600NTBX - Single-rank 32-bit + 8-bit ECC SODIMM DDR4-3200 4GiB using five Nanya Technology NT5AD1024M8B3